aaron-wheeler/SFIArtificialStockMarket.jl/src/ABM/README.md

 During each step of the simulation, all agents are randomly activated to act according to the following specifications (Note that not all of these variables are observed by the agents and thus, some do not affect agent behaviour at all):

-1. Calculate each agents' expected output, `expected_pd` and `demand_xi` (`evolution.update_exp!`, `evolution.update_demand!`, respectively).
+1. Execute dividend process (`X`) and post for all agents to see `state.dividend`
+2. Match predictors to market state and select fittest one for expected price formulation and demand function (`evolution.match_predictor!`).
-2. Sum the total demand and equate it to number of shares issued to determine and broadcast the new clearing price and dividend (i.e., simulate market specialist and price formation mechanism).
+3. Sum the total demand and equate it to number of shares issued to determine and broadcast the new clearing price and dividend (i.e., simulate market specialist and price formation mechanism).
 Then perform following conditional action:
-- If simulation time `t` < `warm_up_t`: # **TODO: Update everything here to be prefaced with `State.X..` if it needs it (for consistency).**
+- If simulation time `t` < `warm_up_t`: # **TODO: FIX & Update everything here to be prefaced with `State.X..` if it needs it (for consistency).**
   - Calculate the realised_output, `dividend`, `price`, `volume`, `volatility`, and `technical_activity` (`evolution.update_realised_output!`).
 - Else:
   - Calculate the realised_output, `dividend`, `price`, `volume`, `volatility`, and `technical_activity` (`evolution.update_realised_output!`).
   - Append each output to their respective vectors.
 The `dividend` and `price` process vectors are made public to the agents for the next time step.
+4. Calculate each agents' expected output, `expected_pd` and `demand_xi` (`evolution.update_exp!`, `evolution.update_demand!`, respectively).
-3. Update individual agents properties (i.e., assets held, cumulative wealth) (`evolution.update_rewards!`).
+5. Update individual agents properties (i.e., shares held, cumulative wealth) (`evolution.update_rewards!`).

 After these model calculations, some additional agent actions are done (or not done) at the end of the current model step: